reidjs/onionup/README.md

 - Add clearnet or onion sites to their account
 - Track the ping response latency or page load time of any given site
 - Alias cryptic onion site names with readable nicknames
+- View graphical representations and statistical analyses to forecast site reliability

 ### Technology